-- Spacebar key longest key at the bottom, used to give blank space between letters and words. - Enter key also called Retrun key, two in number, used to move to the next line. - Backspace key used to erase what we have typed.
+- Enter key also called Retrun key, used to move to the next line. - Spacebar key longest key at the bottom, used to give blank space between letters and words. - Backspace key used to erase what we have typed.

-Open a MS Word file and show to the students the small blinking line called cursor.
+Show to the students the small blinking line on the screen called cursor.